Extreme Job: Deep Dive — Every Iconic Scene Explained ⚠️ Spoilers

 Scene 4: The Franchise Negotiation

-Drug lord middle managers start showing up — not to deal drugs, but to negotiate a franchise deal for the chicken recipe.
-The criminals want to use the chicken restaurant chain as a front for their drug distribution network.
+Drug lord middle managers start showing up — not just to admire the chicken, but to negotiate a franchise deal.
+Their real goal: use a nationwide chicken restaurant chain as a front to move and distribute drugs across the country.

-Late in the film, Detective Jang (이하늬) — the Muay Thai champion who has spent most of the movie being underused as a chef — finally gets to fight.
+In the climactic confrontation, Detective Jang (이하늬) — a former Muay Thai champion who has spent most of the movie looking underused as a chef — finally gets to fight, taking on the drug lord’s enforcer Sun-hee (선희, played by Jang Jin-hee) in a genuinely impressive one-on-one battle.

 Why it’s globally recognized: This scene gave international audiences a female action lead in a comedy film — a combination that Korean cinema does not always deliver.
-The action choreography is real, and Lee Ha-nee trained for it.
+The action choreography is genuinely well-executed, and Lee Ha-nee performed substantial action sequences herself.

 🏁 The Ending — What Actually Happens